SalishSeaCast/docs/particles/quantitative.rst

 * :kbd:`nmax`: The maximum number of particles.
 This parameter is typically much higher in quantitative mode.
 * :kbd:`key_eco`: Setting to :kbd:`.TRUE.` reduces CPU time.
-* :kbd:`key_reducmem`: Settin to :kbd:`.TRUE.` reduces memory by only reading model data over selected region.
+* :kbd:`key_reducmem`: Setting to :kbd:`.TRUE.` reduces memory by only reading model data over selected region.
 * :kbd:`key_unitm3`: Setting to :kbd:`.TRUE.` prints transport calcualtion in m^3/s instead of Sverdrups.
-* :kbd:`max_transport`: Maxmimum transport (in m^3/s) that should not be exceeded by the transport associated with each initial particle.
+* :kbd:`max_transport`: Maximum transport (in m^3/s) that should not be exceeded by the transport associated with each initial particle.
 A lower values means more initial particles and higher accuracy.
 Example values are 1e9 for one particle in one model cell and 1e4 for typical experiments.
 * :kbd:`lmin`: First time step to generate particles.
 * :kbd:`lmax`: Last time step to generate particles.
 * :kbd:`key_alltracers`: :kbd:`.TRUE.` to print tracer information in diagnostics.